 Stratford Perth Community Foundation provides grants to local organizations that are vital to our community’s well-being and help our residents live better lives in Stratford, St. Marys, and throughout Perth County.

-To support our community, we have created two funding streams, our Community Grants and our Smart & Caring Community Grants.
+To support our community, we have created two funding streams, our Community Grants and our Regional: Smart & Caring Community Grants.
 Please read below for more information about each funding stream.

 Thank you for your interest in the Stratford Perth Community Foundation, the 2022 Community Grants Program is now closed and will reopen in 2023.
 Please sign up for our newsletter to receive news on our grant programs.